 Me, after all these years, I was probably going to love SS no matter what.
 But repeated viewings over the last four years have cemented it as a personal fave, mainly for it’s visual quality.
 It is with a little intimidation that I now present some of those qualities.
 This is an important film to me, with a long history, so I wanted VN’s exploration of it to be something special.

-So I’ll approach this a lot differently that other articles here.
+Thus, I’ll approach this a lot differently than other articles here.
 I’m going to break down Shinoda’s striking visuals into four categories apparent throughout the film;

 - Geometry and Lines in Composition

 - Use of Shadow (and Light) to Obscure Characters